-Amid this lack of clarity, here are 10 things we do know about this prehistoric monument.
+Amid this lack of clarity, here are 10 facts we do know about Stonehenge

 1. It is really, really old